 Conscious shopping Weesp

-What better way to discover Amsterdam Weesp, the Dutch capital's newest city area, than with a trip to a picking garden with sustainably grown flowers, a coffee roaster that works directly with farmers, an organic dairy farm or a cosy thrift store?
+What better way to discover Weesp, the Dutch capital's newest city area, than with a trip to a picking garden with sustainably grown flowers, a coffee roaster that works directly with farmers, an organic dairy farm or a cosy thrift store?

 Conscious shopping route Weesp map